forestgrape/coronavirus/index.md

 ### Evidence from Biological Properties

 From the [Habitat of the Betacoronavirus](#habitat) lower respiratory tract entry for Sars-Cov-1/2 is obligate for infection.
 As described in [deposition locations](#deposition-locations) only aerosols and tiny dry particulates enter the lower respiratory tract.
 So the two primary transmission forms are aerosol and dry form.
-Since aerosols usually are cleared quite well with the mucus suggests that the dry form is most infectious.
+Since aerosols usually are cleared quite well with the mucus flow, the dry form is likely more infectious.

 <p id="spread-patterns">---</p>